TiagoOlivoto/metan/README.md

 using parametric and nonparametric methods, including, but not limited
 to:

-  - Within environment analysis of variance
+  - Within-environment analysis of variance;
-  - Cross-validation procedures for AMMI-family and BLUP models;
   - Estimation using AMMI considering different numbers of interaction principal component axes;
   - AMMI-based stability indexes;